 DentRite and other well-known discount plans also provide savings on hearing aids, prescriptions and vision care.
 If you are in generally good dental health and will only need maintenance, a discount plan could be a money-saving option.

 Many seniors have concerns about out-of-pocket expenses when receiving dental care, and flexible financing can make these costs more manageable.
 CareCredit can be an excellent option for qualified patients and is accepted at more than 200,000 providers across the country.
-Medical credit companies often provide short-term financing with no interest if the balance is paid in full by a specified date.
-They also provide long-term financing for larger purchases.
+Medical credit companies provide long-term financing for larger purchases.
 However, it’s important to understand the disadvantages of medical credit, including:

 We encourage all seniors to explore every option possible when looking for affordable dental benefits in Sarasota.
 If you have additional questions about your benefits, we recommend reaching out to the AARP or other senior organizations.
 These groups are a valuable resource for seniors looking for information about their Medicare Advantage options.
 You can also contact us if you have questions about our services or financing.